-- After the announcer introduces the ensemble, director, pieces, and adjudicators, the director may conduct the first piece. - After the piece is finished, step off the podium and wait until signaled by the center adjudicator to proceed. - A multi-movement piece can be conducted normally with no need to wait for adjudicators between movements.
+- After the announcer introduces the ensemble, director, pieces, and adjudicators, the director may conduct the first piece. - After each piece is finished, step off the podium and/or off to the side and wait until signaled by the center adjudicator to proceed. - A multi-movement or multi-section piece can be conducted normally with no need to wait for adjudicators between movements.